eea/eea.docker.matomo/Readme.md

 ## User syncrhonization with Entra ID

-The image contains a scheduled task to synchronize the local users with the Entra ID users in a specific group.
+The image contains a scheduled task to synchronize the local users with the Entra ID users.
+The steps are
+* Create in Matomo all the new users from Entra ID, without access rights
+* Update in Matomo all the e-mails with different case
-User synchronization means that the users added to the specified AZURE_VIEW_GROUP are automatically added to the Matomo user database if they do not have a user.
-All users in the group are also granted view rights to all the Matomo sites (even to newly added sites).
+* For the users in the specified AZURE_VIEW_GROUP Entra group (and its subgroups), add view rights to all the Matomo sites.
+This applies also to newly added sites.
+* Delete from Matomo all the users that are not in Entra anymore

+The user identification is only possible via the e-mail field.

 The script [matomo_entra_sync.php](matomo_entra_sync.php) uses the following environment variables, that have to be configured in the orchestrator: